MonoidMusician/blog/sources/comprehensive_errors.md

 Monads are a general abstraction for sequential effects.
 Every monad is also an applicative, however, and applicatives provide for possibly-parallel effects.

 Being a monad or an applicative is a structure on functors: there can be different instances of these structures for a given functor.
-We'll denote monadic functors with variables like `m` and `n` and applicative functors with variables like `f` and `g`.
+We'll denote monadic functors with variables like `m`{.purescript} and `n`{.purescript} and applicative functors with variables like `f`{.purescript} and `g`{.purescript}.

-For example, the monad for asynchronous effects in PureScript is `Aff` and its corresponding parallel applicative is `ParAff`.
-If you have an asynchronous function to get files, it might like look `readFile :: FileName -> Aff String`, for example, and converting this to `ParAff` will allow combining several of these in parallel.
-We read `Aff String` as “an asynchronous, effectful computation which produces a string if it succeeds”.
-In general, we read monadic and applicative functors `f a` as “producing a value of type `a` with some effects allowed by `f`”.
+For example, the monad for asynchronous effects in PureScript is `Aff`{.purescript} and its corresponding parallel applicative is `ParAff`{.purescript}.
+If you have an asynchronous function to get files, it might like look `readFile :: FileName -> Aff String`{.purescript}, for example, and converting this to `ParAff`{.purescript} will allow combining several of these in parallel.
+We read `Aff String`{.purescript} as “an asynchronous, effectful computation which produces a string if it succeeds”.
+In general, we read monadic and applicative functors `f x`{.purescript} as “producing a value of type `x`{.purescript} with some effects allowed by `f`{.purescript}”.
 Some categories of effects include reading/writing mutable variables, I/O, failure and errors, nondeterminism, and state, and functors give us tools to separate them out into distinct layers.

-Monads and applicatives share a common operation `pure :: forall a. a -> f a`.
-This operation creates an effectful computation that in fact has no effects (hence the name “pure”), and only returns the value passed to `pure`.
+Monads and applicatives share a common operation `pure :: forall x. x -> f x`{.purescript}.
+This operation creates an effectful computation that in fact has no effects (hence the name “pure”), and only returns the value passed to `pure`{.purescript}.
 Abstractly, this is an identity for the monoidal operations for monads and applicatives, and thus uniquely determined.

-Applicatives have an additional operation called `apply :: forall a b. f (a -> b) -> f a -> f b` (also written infix as `<*>`).
-One of the laws is that `pure f <*> pure a = pure (f a)` – applying a pure function to a pure value is the same as the pure computation whose result is the function applied to the value.
+Applicatives have an additional operation called `apply :: forall x y. f (x -> y) -> f x -> f y`{.purescript} (also written infix as `<*>`{.purescript}).
+One of the laws is that `pure f <*> pure x = pure (f x)`{.purescript} – applying a pure function to a pure value is the same as the pure computation whose result is the function applied to the value.
 For non-pure computations, the intent is obvious to see: effects from both are run and their results are applied to obtain the compound result.

 Except, it is not quite so obvious.
 Is the first argument run first, or the second argument run first?
 Are they run in parallel?
 Does it matter??

 The beauty in applicatives is that there is the freedom to choose.
 In fact, it is a simple matter to swap effects around and run them in reverse order, for any applicative.
-For some applicatives ([e.g.]{t=} `Maybe`), this doesn't make a difference.
+For some applicatives ([e.g.]{t=} `Maybe`{.purescript}), this doesn't make a difference.
 But for our story here, the ability to have them run in “parallel” is crucial, and we will gradually clarify what this means.

 Back to monads now.
-Monads have a further operation called `bind :: forall a b. m a -> (a -> m b) -> m b` (written infix as `>>=`).
+Monads have a further operation called `bind :: forall x y. m x -> (x -> m y) -> m y`{.purescript} (written infix as `>>=`{.purescript}).
 This is the key that allows for sequencing effects.
-The intuition is is that the effects that need to be run to obtain the `b` are not known until the effects from the `m a` are run to obtain the `a` needed to pass to `a -> m b`.
-(This is not to suggest that there _must_ be a result `a` or _only one_ – indeed, that's part of the magic of monads: they can handle errors and nondeterminacy gracefully, meaning zero or multiple results respectively.)
+The intuition is is that the effects that need to be run to obtain the `y`{.purescript} are not known until the effects from the `m x`{.purescript} are run to obtain the `x`{.purescript} needed to pass to `x -> m y`{.purescript}.
+(This is not to suggest that there _must_ be a result `x`{.purescript} or _only one_ – indeed, that's part of the magic of monads: they can handle errors and nondeterminacy gracefully, meaning zero or multiple results respectively.)

-To give some intuition for how `bind` works, one of the monad laws is that `pure a >>= f = f a`.
-If the first argument is a pure computation resulting in some value `a`, the result of the bind just applies the continuation `f` to that value.
+To give some intuition for how `bind`{.purescript} works, one of the monad laws is that `pure x >>= f = f x`{.purescript}.
+If the first argument is a pure computation resulting in some value `x`{.purescript}, the result of the bind just applies the continuation `f`{.purescript} to that value.

-In fact, it is possible to implement `apply` from `bind`: `apply mf ma = mf >>= \f -> (ma >>= \a -> f a)`.
-The `Monad` typeclass in PureScript requires that if apply is not given by that implementation, it is at least equivalent to that.
+In fact, it is possible to implement `apply`{.purescript} from `bind`{.purescript}: `apply mf mx = mf >>= \f -> (mx >>= \x -> f x)`{.purescript}.
+The [`Monad`{.purescript}](https://pursuit.purescript.org/packages/purescript-prelude/6.0.1/docs/Control.Monad#t:Monad) typeclass in PureScript requires that if `apply` is not given by that implementation, it is at least equivalent to that.

 But there's nothing stopping us from considering additional applicative structures on the same type.
 So, to exploit the tension between parallel and sequential effects, we can relate a monad with a parallel counterpart, with trivial coercion functions each way.
 Now we have the choice which way we want to combine effects.
-There is still only one `bind` operation, but now there are two `apply` operations: sequential (via the `bind`) and parallel.
+There is still only one `bind`{.purescript} operation, but now there are two `apply`{.purescript} operations: sequential (via the `bind`{.purescript}) and parallel.

-Sometimes the choice is forced for us: the dependency of later effects on previous values will force us to use `bind`.
-But in a surprising number of cases, `apply` is sufficient.
-In fact, for traversing over a datatype (like a list of values), `apply` is all that is necessary, so we just need a combinator to choose to do it in parallel.
+Sometimes the choice is forced for us: the dependency of later effects on previous values will force us to use `bind`{.purescript}.
+But in a surprising number of cases, `apply`{.purescript} is sufficient.
+In fact, for traversing over a datatype (like a list of values), `apply`{.purescript} is all that is necessary, so we just need a combinator to choose to do it in parallel.

 One caveat here is that sometimes the dependency is implicit, due to inexact types being used.
 In particular, in order for an expression to be safe to evaluate, it must be the case that the expression typechecks.
 So there is a logical dependency on typechecking an expression before evaluating it – but this isn't represented in the types.
 One could model this by having a new type solely for expressions that are known to typecheck, and then having normalization operate on that type instead of any and all expressions.
 But the PureScript type system isn't strong enough to express this internally or get any benefit from it.
 There are workarounds (so-called “smart constructors”) which provide slightly more safety, but they are still imperfect and I do not personally choose to do that.
 And there are cases where the evidence is indirect: if a list typechecks then so do its elements (in fact, any sub-expression).

 The main problem with monads is that they do not compose, in general.
 Instead, monad stacks must be carefully designed so that they consist of composable parts.
 Luckily it is not a problem for the examples we have to discuss.
 The obvious things we need to do are indeed possible.
 However, it results in a weird discrepancy in libraries where monads are defined with composable versions (monad transformers) and applicatives only have uncomposed versions.

-_(Sidebar: There is an additional abstraction of `alt :: forall a. f a -> f a -> f a` and `empty :: forall a. f a` (this is even more obviously a monoid operation and identity!) which is also useful, but a little beyond scope for now.)_
+_(Sidebar: There is an additional abstraction of `alt :: forall x. f x -> f x -> f x`{.purescript} and `empty :: forall x. f x`{.purescript} (this is even more obviously a monoid operation and identity!) which is also useful, but a little beyond scope for now.)_

 #### Examples

 Now we will go through some examples of common monads and how they are already parallel or can be given counterparts of parallel applicatives.

-##### Local Context from `ReaderT`
+##### Local Context from `ReaderT`{.purescript}

 In some sense, this is nicest monad to work in.
 It encodes local context – some form of read-only data that is kept around and accessible during all parts of the program, and nested computations can even receive modified context.
 Note that this isn't quite state: the local context cannot be changed for sequential computations like state would do, only nested ones.
 Context flows top-down through the computational tree instead of linearly through execution.